Lg battery energy storage project halted due to module overheating

 - What to do if the voltage of the energy storage battery module is low

-- Visual operation where is the energy storage battery module
+- How to install the household energy storage battery module